 - Delinquent Hair: The title character of the episode "The Policeman's Daughter" goes through a rebellious phase that includes running away from home, taking up with undesirable people, and dying her hair pink.

-- Drink Order: Crabbe's is "Gin and tonic; no ice, no slice".
+- Drink-Based Characterization: Crabbe's is "Gin and tonic; no ice, no slice".
 He explains in the second episode that he doesn't trust any ice cube that he doesn't know where the water's been, and that too many places now use lemon slices that were pre-sliced in a factory somewhere and shipped to the bar in individual plastic bags; in context, he's clearly bunging it on a bit for his audience, but it's characteristic enough to be his real reason.

 - The Exotic Detective